-6.4.13 Using the findings of the channel audit as a reference point for identifying internal communications metrics, the following area were identified as requiring focus:

-Face to face engagement:

-- Many respondents noted a requirement for more engagement with line management. - The need for more opportunities to have a right to reply, two-way conversations and effective information cascade were highlighted. - Senior leader visibility was felt to be lacking but regarded very desirable by staff.

-Community/locally focussed comms:

-- o Communications channels specific to sites or Directorates - More information about how our staff and our services play a role the communities in which we operate.
-This includes community activities where staff and/or services work with community groups and charities.

-- Sentiment in relation to email communication is split.
-Many respondents preferred it as a medium, but a significant number of staff said they would like the frequency to be reduced: - On the whole, Core Brief has been well received, however the timing of comms output has been noted as an area of improvement. - 6.4.14 The feedback from the audit, when overlaid across the various staff survey results, including the Collaborative Conversations and the results from our Investors in People programme of work at the Inverclyde Royal Hospital (IRH), which stated that communication with staff at IRH about what is happening on the site has improved, due to a newsletter and a more effective and regular team briefing, supports the focus to be placed on three main areas; - Time to consume messaging and to engage effectively - Focus utilising a mix of 'corporate' and local messaging (i.e. 'what matters to you?') - Access enabling a range of mechanisms / channels to access information, dialogue opportunities at all levels.
+- 6.4.13 Using the findings of the channel audit as a reference point for identifying internal communications metrics, the following area were identified as requiring focus: - Face to face engagement: - Many respondents noted a requirement for more engagement with line management - The need for more opportunities to have a right to reply, two-way conversations and effective information cascade were highlighted - Senior leader visibility was felt to be lacking but regarded very desirable by staff. - Community/locally focussed comms: - Communications channels specific to sites or Directorates - More information about how our staff and our services play a role in the communities in which we operate.
+This includes community activities where staff and/or services work with community groups and charities. - Sentiment in relation to email communication is split.
+Many respondents preferred it as a medium, but a significant number of staff said they would like the frequency to be reduced: - On the whole, Core Brief has been well received, however the timing of comms output has been noted as an area of improvement. - 6.4.14 The feedback from the audit, when overlaid across the various staff survey results, including the Collaborative Conversations and the results from our Investors in People programme of work at the Inverclyde Royal Hospital (IRH), which stated that communication with staff at IRH about what is happening on the site has improved, due to a newsletter and a more effective and regular team briefing, supports the focus to be placed on three main areas: